Frederick, Prince of Wales: Domestic life

-In May 1736, George II returned to Hanover, which resulted in unpopularity in England; a satirical notice was even pinned to the gates of St James's Palace decrying his absence.
-"Lost or strayed out of this house", it read, "a man who has left a wife and six children on the parish."
+In May 1736, George II returned to Hanover, which was unpopular in England.
+A satirical notice was pinned to the gates of St James's Palace decrying his absence: "Lost or strayed out of this house", it read, "a man who has left a wife and six children on the parish."
 The King made plans to return, in the face of inclement weather; when his ship was caught in a storm, gossip swept London that he had drowned.
 Eventually, in January 1737, he arrived back in England.
 Immediately he fell ill, with piles and a fever, and withdrew to his bed.
 The Prince of Wales put it about that the King was dying, with the result that George insisted on getting up and attending a social event to disprove the gossip-mongers.

 Quickly accumulating large debts, Frederick relied for an income on his wealthy friend George Bubb Dodington.
 The prince's father refused to make him a financial allowance of the size that the prince considered should have been his.
 Frederick's public opposition to his father's government continued; he opposed the unpopular Gin Act 1736, which tried to control the Gin Craze.
 Frederick applied to Parliament for an increased financial allowance, and public disagreement over the payment of the money drove a further wedge between parents and son.
 Frederick's allowance was raised, but by less than he had asked for.